Why are you into Advertising?

 Did you attend school for fine art or design or Communications?

-Tell us about your most recent campaign?
+Tell us about your recent work campaign?

 Were there any particular role models for you when you grew up?

 My first role model was Chax.
 My boss.
 And the second was Balki.
 Again my boss.

 These two people are the two most honest people I have met Honest to the profession, the brand, the people that work for them.
 They truly are mentors.

 Who was the most influential personality on your career in Advertising?

 Their outlook to life, approach to people and the way they handled emotions overall provided me with wholesome perspective as I moved forward in advertising.

 Their way of life and living, observing it day in and out is what taught me how and why advertising is a people’s business.